Tag Archives: Lund University

 Work duties

 The main duties involved in a post-doctoral position is to conduct research.
+You will work closely together with PhD students, giving you the opportunity to gain advising experience.
 Teaching may also be included, but up to no more than 20% of working hours.
-The position shall include the opportunity for three weeks of training in higher education teaching and learning.
+The position includes the opportunity for three weeks of training in higher education teaching and learning.
+The purpose of the position is to develop the independence as a researcher and to create the opportunity of further development.

 Qualification requirements